Personal exposure to air pollution

-Transport is a major source of pollution and changing how we travel can reduce how much pollution we create, and how much pollution we breathe in
+Transport is a major source of pollution and changing how we travel can reduce how much pollution we create, and how much pollution we are exposed to.

 Use people power